planeguy/clusterfriend/concept.md

 Items could be targeted to a user directly by directly encrypting the item with their PK, but at that point, you're talking about a chat service or basic PGP.

 #No special server
 If we want to do this without a special server, everything must be able to function using basic http/ftp on basic web hosting.
 This is mostly possible thanks to RESTful services being written to resemble basic http.
-Our API must take into account what we don't get with the most basic http, including query parameters.
+Any server software API must account for things that basic file http does not usually use, like query parameters.
 Luckily a good RESTful service should operate using resources just fine.
 ```
 http://cf.delek.org
     /home